The Peppered Moth: Themes

 One of the central concerns in the novel is an exploration of the transmission of knowledge, genetics, and emotions through matrilineality.
 In particular, by focusing on mitochondrial DNA both in the prologue and the subsequent discussion of scientific and archaeological topics throughout the novel, Drabble deliberately excludes the fatherly line from the narrative.
 Biological connection through this DNA, becomes a symbolic stand in for the "transmission of female behavioral patterns from one generation to the next".
 The women in the novels try to break away from such cycles, such as those found in romantic relationships; but each woman becomes caught in this biological deterministic pattern.
 Reviewer Nora Foster Stovel notes that this focus on inherited traits along family lines grows out of an earlier desire to explore "inherited depression in a Midlands family" that Drabble expressed after writing The Radiant Way.

 Reception

-Reviews of the novel tend to emphasise the relative value of the novel, but its failure to fully execute the concepts within the novel.
 Publishers Weekly noted that "One scarcely recognises Drabble's (The Witch of Exmoor, etc.) customary satirical verve".
 Similarly, the M/C Review, noted the relative ineffectiveness of the novels execution: "Overall, The Peppered Moth is a fascinating mixture of personal history threaded through a fictional narrative.
 While it is not, however, always a successful blend, it is inarguably an interesting one."